nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_release_notes.md

 Changed to align with the ITK3 Messaging Distribution specification version 2.1.0-beta.

+**Messaging Architecture Changes**

+Interactions have been replaced by message definitions and new ITK Handling keys.

 **Value sets / Code Systems**

 The url for ValueSet-CareSettingType-1, has changed to <https://fhir.nhs.uk/STU3/ValueSet/CareSettingType-1> so that it can be used across programs, also the internal version has changed to 1.0.0.